livegnik/2way-poc-design/README.md

 ## 8. Incentives

 2WAY is deliberately neutral on economic incentives at the protocol level.
-There is no built-in token, reward scheme, fee market, or reputation score that the system enforces globally.
+The protocol does include Ratings as a first-class object category, and ACL rules can gate actions using app-defined rating or trust thresholds, but those values live in application data and are scoped to the app domain.
+There is no global reputation score, token, reward scheme, or fee market enforced by the protocol itself.
 That is not an omission.
 It is a design choice.

 The core incentive in 2WAY is correctness.
 Nodes participate because enforcing the protocol locally protects their own state.
 A node that validates strictly, rejects invalid input, and orders changes correctly ends up with a coherent, auditable history it can rely on.
 A node that cuts corners gains nothing durable and risks corrupting its own state.
 This creates a baseline incentive to follow the rules even in the absence of payments or coordination.

 For users, being a good actor is the easiest way to keep their own graph usable and their relationships intact.
 Most value in 2WAY flows through explicit edges and permissions, so bad behavior breaks access, severs collaboration, and makes a user's own history less trusted by the people and apps they want to work with.
 Good behavior preserves continuity: your device can keep syncing, your records remain accepted, and your peers keep you in their allowed scopes.
 The balance comes from local enforcement and mutual dependence.
 You cannot force others to accept bad input, and they cannot be forced to keep sharing with you if you violate rules, so honest participation is the stable path.

 Because every device, user, and app keeps its own keys and history, there is no central operator that can extract rent by default.
-Running a node does not grant control over others, and there is no privileged position to monetize purely by being "in the middle."
+Running a node does not grant control over others, and there is no privileged position to monetize purely by being in the middle.
 This removes many perverse incentives that appear in centralized systems, where operators are rewarded for lock-in, opacity, or silent rule changes.

 Abuse resistance is handled structurally rather than economically.
 Sybil behavior is limited by relationship depth, ACLs, and schema constraints, not by proof-of-work or staking.
 Flooding the network is discouraged by DoS guards, early rejection, and local resource limits.
 These mechanisms do not reward good behavior with payouts, but they make bad behavior ineffective and costly in terms of local resources.